This post includes six health reasons why you might want to consider a gluten-free diet, even if you don’t have celiac disease.

 These signs and symptoms may show up immediately following gluten consumption or they may take up to several days to appear.
 The only way to know for sure if gluten is causing these symptoms is to try eliminating it from your diet to see if symptoms improve.

-- Wheat is one of the top eight allergens, and some people who are allergic to it may not even know that they suffer from a wheat allergy.
+1. Wheat contains gluten and wheat is one of the top eight allergens.
+Some people who are allergic to it may not even know that they suffer from a wheat allergy.

-- Wheat can cause leaky gut syndrome.
+3. Wheat and gluten can cause leaky gut syndrome.
 The gluten proteins can leak into your bloodstream through compromised junctions in your gut.
 It may also be the cause of the compromised junctions, which can cause other things like toxins to leak into your bloodstream as well.

 Should Everyone Go Gluten-Free?

 For people with Celiac disease, going gluten-free is a must.
 Some critics consider going gluten-free to be a fad-diet that isn’t completely necessary.
 Dr. Thomas O’Bryan, however, considers a gluten-free diet necessary for nearly everyone.
 In a New York Times interview, he was quoted saying that, “If a person has a choice between eating wheat and not eating wheat, then for most people avoiding wheat would be ideal.”

 What Gluten-Free Alternatives Are Recommended?